Kialla

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 16 trips per day across all routes, equating to approximately 4 weekly trips per individual stop.
+On average, there are 16 trips per day across both routes, equating to approximately four weekly trips per individual stop.

 Frequently Asked Questions - Transport